jackkroll/portfolio/content/projects/counter/privacy/index.md

 ### Information you provide

-**Camera access**.
-Minimal Light Meter requires access to your camera in order to function.
-This information is only used on-device, and is not shared with any third-party.
+**Local Storage**.
+Counter App stores information regarding your counts.
+This information is only used on-device to provide core functionality, and is not shared with any third-party or uploaded online.
 If you choose to share a bug report, you may choose to send some metadata to us.
 This information will only be used to diagnose and fix problems.

 **Managing your information**.
-All information used by Minimal Light Meter is stored on-device, and can be managed through Minimal Light Meter’s application Settings, or through Apple's system controls.
+All information used by Minimal Light Meter is stored on-device, and can be managed within the application, or through Apple's system controls.

 ### How we share your information
 We do not share any information at any time.